mantidproject/documents/Design/MonitorsInLiveData.md

 The high-level summary of the design is that we will hold the data for the monitors in their own workspace that is itself held by the 'main' workspace.
 Setters and getters will provided.

+There are two main guiding principles behind this design (in addition to it solving the main problem at hand of getting monitors into the live data workflow): (1) it will not break any existing user scripts/workflows, and (2) it is open for extension at a later stage, if so desired.

 ### In detail

 - MatrixWorkspace gains an "m_monitorWorkspace" member.